lee2sman/cui_spring2021/week4/README.md

 #### Homework
 Read about [Responsive Design](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/) in Smashing Magazine.

+Make a copy of last week's homework and now alter it.
+Make it responsive using CSS.
+You can choose for example the breakpoints (at what pixel size does it switch to a vertical orientation for example).
+The goal is to make a useable interface that will resize and look good for phones, tablets and desktop.

 *source: User-Centered Design is adapted from MIT Open Courseware 6.831 User-Centered Design*